-The mission of the Hope and Heal Fund is to harness the collective power of individuals, communities, corporate leaders, government and philanthropy to ensure homes and communities in California are safe and free from death, injury, and trauma due to gun violence.
+The mission of the Hope and Heal Fund is to harness the collective power of individuals, communities, corporate leaders, government, and philanthropy to ensure homes and communities in California are safe and free from death, injury, and trauma due to firearm violence.

 Inclusion Prioritize diversity, equity, inclusion and transparency in grantmaking, leadership and management opportunities

 Collaboration Promote and leverage collective action and lead from a place of strength to make change